Skip to Content

 • 4 roma tomatoes

-• 6 cloves garlic - peeled
+• 6 cloves garlic, peeled

-• Olive oil - enough to drizzle tomatoes and garlic
+• Olive oil, enough to drizzle tomatoes and garlic

-• kosher salt - to taste
+• Salt, to taste

-• ground black pepper - to taste
+• Ground black pepper, to taste

-• 1 pound pasta - uncooked, such as spaghetti
+• 1 pound pasta, such as spaghetti (uncooked)

 • 1 cup reserved pasta water

-• 1 cup basil - fresh, torn
+• 1 cup fresh basil, torn

-• 1 teaspoon oregano - fresh, optional
+• 1 teaspoon fresh oregano, optional

 Instructions